petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/integrating-objects-with-third-party-services/managing-data-from-external-systems.md

 ## Supported Connectors for Proxy Objects

-Currently, Liferay includes a [beta](../../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) connector to Salesforce for proxy objects.
-With it, you can integrate your proxy object with [custom Salesforce objects](https://help.salesforce.com/s/), using Salesforce as an external storage system.
+Liferay includes [beta](../../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) connectors to Salesforce and SugarCRM for proxy objects.
+With these, you can integrate your proxy object with [Salesforce](https://help.salesforce.com/s/) or [SugarCRM objects](https://support.sugarcrm.com/).
+In this way you can use the external system for storage.

-To use this feature, enable the Proxy Object (LPS-135430) [feature flag](../../../system-administration/configuring-liferay/feature-flags.md) and see [Using Objects with Salesforce](./managing-data-from-external-systems/using-objects-with-salesforce.md) for more information.
+To use proxy objects, enable the Proxy Object (LPS-135430) [feature flag](../../../system-administration/configuring-liferay/feature-flags.md) and see [Using Objects with Salesforce](./managing-data-from-external-systems/using-objects-with-salesforce.md) for more information.

 ## Related Topics